-We have entered into employment agreements with certain of our executive officers.
+We have entered into employment agreements with our executive officers.
+Each of our executive officers has entered into a written employment agreement with us that provides for payment of base salary, target annual cash incentive compensation, eligibility for employee benefit programs and potential severance benefits.
 For more information regarding these agreements with our named executive officers, see "Executive Compensation."